 A 35 percent concentration comes with a set of complications, making it possible for you to leave it on your teeth for only a certain period, which in most cases is about 30 to 45 minutes.
 Leaving it on your teeth for longer periods can expose you to teeth sensitivity.
 It is the reason why professional teeth whitening is better conducted by a dentist than by yourself.

-You must, however, understand that just because a stronger whitening gel is being used by the dentist, it is by no way an indicator that your teeth will become whiter.
+You must, however, understand that just because the dentist in Rancho Santa Margarita is using a stronger whitening gel, it is by no way an indicator that your teeth will become whiter.
 The concentration of the gel is merely a reflection of how long it can be applied to your teeth and the speed at which the stains will be removed.
 Therefore, while a peroxide paste with a concentration of 10 percent can be left on your teeth for a longer time, a gel-like hydrogen peroxide should not be exceeding 30 to 45 minutes.
 However, the results with both types of cleaning will remain the same.

 Dentists offering professional teeth cleaning may also use an ultraviolet light or argon laser on your teeth.